CarlosADuranVIllalobos/Health-Assistant-Chatbot/README.md

 - - Should I go to the doctor if I have a fever?
   - If your fever is high or persistent, it's a good idea to consult a healthcare professional.

+### Actions Description

+The `actions.py` script plays a crucial role in enhancing the capabilities of the chatbot by integrating external APIs, natural language processing (NLP) techniques, and customized logic to handle user interactions effectively.

+1. **GPT-Neo Integration for Unknown Responses**:
+   - The chatbot uses a free GPT-Neo 2.7B model via the Hugging Face API to generate responses for inputs that the model does not recognize or cannot handle directly.
+This allows the chatbot to provide meaningful responses even when it encounters unexpected user input.
+   - Alternatively, the script can be modified to run a local GPT-Neo server, which involves loading the model and tokenizer directly using the `transformers` library.
+This setup offers greater control over the response generation process but requires significant computational resources.

+2. **Symptom Analysis and Health Advice**:
+   - The script includes actions like `SymptomAnalysisAction`, which analyzes user-reported symptoms against a dataset (`symbipredict_2022.csv`) to predict possible illnesses.
+This action uses NLP techniques to normalize user input and match it against known symptoms in the dataset.
+   - The `ActionProvideIllnessAdvice` and `ActionProvideHealthInfo` actions offer health advice and detailed information about specific illnesses based on another dataset (`Health_Advice_for_Illnesses.csv`).
+These actions help the chatbot provide contextually relevant advice and information to users.

+3. **Custom Notifications and Fallbacks**:
+   - Actions like `ActionNotifyResponseGeneration` and `Simple_GPT_Action` are used to inform users when the system is generating a response or when fallback handling is required.
+These actions improve the user experience by providing feedback during potentially longer processing times.

+Overall, the `actions.py` script significantly enhances the chatbot's ability to handle complex interactions and provide valuable health-related information to users, making it a powerful tool for demonstrating the potential of AI-driven health assistants.

 ## Evaluation

 Model performance is assessed using metrics such as: